 Wilfried Prager was born in Paris in 1964 from a French mother and an Austrian father.
 He majored in politics and studied photography for three years at the Parson’s school of Design.
 Autodidact in painting, he has lived and worked in Paris, Prague, and is currently established in Barcelona since 2003.
 Prager has exhibited extensively since his debut in 1986.
 His paintings are present in multiple private and public collections in Europe and in the United States.
 Prager also directed two fiction films.

-Malinsky intends to translate her experience and interests in the varied arts to Zona Franca Projects and its community through meaningful curation of exhibitions and youth education.
-Originally from the woods between New Hampshire’s seaside and mountains, it was her parental tie to NYC and having lived there 15 years that made her a classic fast-paced New Yorker, which honestly she hasn’t shaken despite the decade of her living in Spain.
+Allison Malinsky intends to translate her experience and interests in the temporal and plastic arts to Zona Franca Projects,and its community, through meaningful exhibition programming and youth education.
+Originally from the woods between New Hampshire’s seaside and mountains, it was her parental tie to NYC and her studies that brought her to live there for 15 years before her move to Spain in 2010.
 Her love for nature remains from her childhood and is represented in her own visual art.
-Malinsky has both her bachelor´s and master´s degrees in visual arts (painting and sculpture) from New York University; her master´s is also in photography co-titled from the International Center of Photography (ICP).
-Despite dedicating her life to making art, Malinsky has also been employed in other creative fields such as education, television and film production, music law, and created her own podcast, NYC Arts Radio.
+Malinsky has both her university degrees in visual arts; painting, sculpture and photography from New York University, and the latter in conjunction with the International Center of Photography (ICP).
+Despite dedicating her life to making art, Malinsky has also been employed in other creative and nonprofit initiatives in fields such as education, television and film production, music law, and created her own podcast, NYC Arts Radio.